david-camba/david-camba/README.md

 # Engineer, Builder, Extreme Learner.

 I'm a Telecommunications Engineer (ECE equivalent).
 For love, I spent a few years in Mexico running a business outside of tech.
+While I designed our internal tools as a solo dev, I missed the rigor and scale of a professional engineering team.

 Now, I'm returning to my core passion: software engineering.

 To re-enter the field and master the modern software landscape, I've dedicated the last three months to a deep dive into first principles.
 My approach was simple: **instead of just learning frameworks, I rebuilt them from the ground up.**